 Can med spa build-outs be phased?

 Yes.
-Reception and core treatment zones are often prioritized first, with secondary enhancements sequenced to protect opening timelines.
+Reception and core treatment areas usually come first, with secondary work scheduled after to protect your opening date.

 About the author